Close

 Program Educational Objectives

-• Demonstrate competency in developing solutions in a specialized area of electrical and/or computer engineering either individually or through interdisciplinary teams.
+• Demonstrate accomplishment in developing solutions in a specialized area of computer engineering either individually or through interdisciplinary teams.

-• Demonstrate professional growth through post-graduate education, continuing education, or professional activity.
+• Demonstrate professional growth and success through post-graduate education, continuing education, or distinction as innovator and entrepreneur.

 Student Outcomes